Gruncan/spotify4Java/src/main/HowRequestsWork.md

-## Want to add your own request? and serialize them into objects?
+## Adding custom requests

-1. Simply create a new class with any name you want
+1. Create a new class
 2. Make `AbstractRequest` its super class

 ```java